nhsconnect/ITK-FHIR-Outpatient-Letter/pages/design/build_medication_list.md

 ## Resources Used for Profile Design ##
 The FHIR resources are profiled to create the medication list as below:

-- **[ITK-Medication-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Medication-List-1)** - An NHS Digital Profile for recording a snapshot of the list of Medications for the patient.
+- **[CareConnect-ITK-Medication-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-List-1)** - An NHS Digital Profile for recording a snapshot of the list of Medications for the patient.
-- **[CareConnect-MedicationStatement-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-MedicationStatement-1)** - A CareConnect Profile for medication statements.
+- **[CareConnect-ITK-MedicationStatement-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-MedicationStatement-1)** - An NHS Digital Profile for medication statements.
 The MedicationStatement Resource is a record of a medication that is being consumed by a patient.
-- **[CareConnect-Medication-1](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Medication-1)** - A CareConnect Profile for medication.
+- **[CareConnect-ITK-Medication-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-1)** - An NHS Digital Profile for medication.
 The Medication Resource is primarily used for the identification and definition of a medication.
-- **[CareConnect-ITK-Medication-Flag-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-Flag-1)** - An NHS Digital Profile for medication flags.
-The Flag Resource carries prospective warnings of potential issues related to the patient's medications.

 ## List ##
-This resource acts as a container for the medication.
-The following is a example of the elements which can be used:
+This resource acts as a container for the medication items.
+The following is an example of the elements which can be used:

-- identifier - uniquely identifies this list of medication (UUIDs)
+- identifier - uniquely identifies this list of medication (UUID)
 - status - active, completed, stopped etc
-- subject - reference to the patient whose medication list this is
+- subject - a reference to the patient whose medication list this is
-- encounter - reference to the context in which the list was created (the inpatient stay)
+- encounter - a reference to the context in which the list was created (the inpatient stay)
 - date - when the list was prepared
 - source - who or what defined the list
 - entry - a reference to the MedicationStatement resource entry
 - flag - the type of medication entry (additional, discontinued etc.)

 ## MedicationStatement ##
-A record of a medication that is being consumed by a patient.The following is a example of the elements that can be used:
+A record of a medication that is being consumed by a patient.The following is an example of the elements that can be used:

 - identifier - uniquely identifies this medication statement (UUID)
 - clinicStatus - should always be active